dl1bz/deskhpsdr/README.md

 My work is not completed.
 I have some ideas, what I need to add too.
 You need to understand this branch as "work in progress".
 I ever check my code here with my test environment: Intel iMac 21" i5 and Macbook Air M1 running both with macOS 14.7.1 aka Sonoma and my SDR tranceiver Hermes-Lite 2 in combination with my homebrew-LDMOS-PA 600W.
 My focus is Fonie/SSB and Digimode/FT8+FT4, less CW.
 I cannot check the code against Linux - I don't use it, only macOS.
 But normally all should be run with Linux too.
 And - sorry guys - I have not the time to write any kind of manual for deskHPSDR.
 Use instead the [published manual of DL1YCF's piHPSDR version](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf) for basic knowledge, how this application works in general.

+## Limitations

+As you can see, the **Issue** tab for this project is not active at the moment.
+This means that I'm not accepting any issues messages at the moment for this project.
+I made this decision consciously.
+Now it's not the time for that.

 ## Credits

 Big thanks and huge respect to all involved developers for their previous great work on piHPSDR until now and make this application accessible as Open Source under the GPL.